How can I become a teacher at a bilingual school in the Netherlands?

 International schools

-There are different types of international education in the Netherlands.
-Most international, foreign and embassy schools are categorized as b4-schools, which means that they are private schools which are not funded by the Dutch government.
+Besides bilingual schools, there are other schools in the Netherlands that do not (only) have Dutch as the main language.
+Often these schools are referred to as international schools, but there are different types.
+Most international, foreign and embassy schools are categorized as b4-schools, which means that they are private schools and not funded by the Dutch government.
 The language of instruction differs per international or foreign school, depending on the country of authority.
-The rules of their respective country or school board apply to these schools.
-For example, if you want to teach at a French school, you will need the qualifications and diplomas that France requires from teachers.
-The Dutch requirements do not apply.
+The rules of their respective country or school board apply.
+For example, if you want to teach at a French school, you will need the qualifications and diplomas that France requires of teachers.
+The Dutch requirements by law do not apply.
+However, as these schools are located in the Netherlands, school boards can decide to follow the Dutch system nonetheless.

 Bilingual schools are Dutch public schools that are internationally oriented and have international departments.
 As explained above, the Dutch requirements for qualification do apply at bilingual schools, because they comply to the Dutch law.